-The implicit assumption here is that we can indeed learn from these laboratory experiments and make inferences from the behavior of laboratory subjects to that of actors in naturally occurring settings.
-The assumption is, in other words, that we can learn something from the behavior of laboratory subjects in bribery games (Abbink et al. 2002) and moonlighting games (Abbink et al. 2000) or even more ambitious experimental attempts to understand the causes of corruption (e.g., Azfar & Nelson 2002, or Falk & Fischbacher 2002).
+The implicit assumption here is that we can indeed learn from these laboratory experiments and make inferences from the behavior of laboratory subjects to that of actors in naturally occuring settings.
+The assumption is, in other words, that we can learn something from the behavior of laboratory subjects in bribery games (Abbink et al. 2002) and moonlighting games (Abbink et al. 2000) or even more ambitious experimental attempts to understand the causes of corruption (e.g., Azfar & Nelson 2002).
 While this assumption is not completely innocuous (Hertwig & Ortmann 2001, 2001a), by and large it is correct (Kagel & Roth 1995; Plott & Smith 2003).
 Specifically, systematic changes in design and implementation of an experiment bring typically about systematic changes in subject behavior.
 And all this at rather low cost.

 Klemperer (2002) gives nice examples of subtle differences in the design and implementation of auctions that had dramatic differences in the revenue that state governments could capture.
 Had governments tested the auction mechanisms experimentally, they would have very likely been able to avoid some very expensive failures.
 Similarly, De Maria (2002) describes the dismal failure of so-called whisteblower laws in Australia, New Zealand, South Africa, Ireland and the United Kingdom.

-(Whisteblower laws are meant to induce those aware of acts of bribery and cronyism to blow the whistle on the perpetrators, without having to fear that there will be repercussions for them.)
+(Whisteblower laws are meant to induce those aware of acts of bribery and cronyism to blow the whistle on the perpatrators, without having to fear that there will be repercussions for them.)
 It's obvious that the whistleblower laws in Australia etc. were not tested in the laboratory before they were implemented.
-Again, a costly failure.

 Relatedly, we have studied Czech anti-corruption laws which have rather incentive-incompatible properties.
-Take as example the "regret" provision which - while well-intentioned - under certain conditions allows someone who has offered or promised a bribe to report this to the police or a public prosecutor and get off scot-free.
+Take as example the "regret" provision in the Czech anti-corruption law which - while well-intentioned - under certain conditions allows someone who has offered or promised a bribe to report this to the police or a public prosecutor and get off scot-free.
 At the same time, the person who accepted the bribe, might see significant prison time.
 It should be obvious (but obviously wasn't to those who wrote the law) that this scheme has undesirable incentive properties in that it gives the person who initiates the bribe the possibility to punish the bribee if he or she does not deliver on the proposed (illegal or sweet) deal.
-This provision of Czech anti-corruption law is hence another classic example where some experimental testing would have quickly revealed the undesirable features of the scheme .2
+This provision of Czech anti-corruption law is hence another classic example where some experimental testing would have quickly revealed the perverse incentive effects.
+Similarly, we will design and test in the laboratory various anti-corruption measures that would be both incentive-compatible and effective.